sabuharb/DELI--cious/README.md

 Hello there,

-Welcome to the Deli-cious Order Management Application!
+Welcome to the Deli--cious Order Management Application!
 This is a simple Java project that lets you build an order system for a deli where customers can order sandwiches, drinks, and chips.
 The program helps users pick their items, customize sandwiches, calculates prices automatically, and generates a receipt with all the details.

 Each part of the program is divided into classes, making it easier to understand and manage.
 Here’s a breakdown of how everything works.